aluxnimm/outlookcaldavsynchronizer/README.md

 ### Category Filter and Color ###

-If you want to sync multiple CalDAV calendars into one Outlook folder you can configure an Outlook category for filtering in the *Mapping Configuration*.
+If you want to sync multiple CalDAV calendars or tasklists into one Outlook folder you can configure an Outlook category for filtering in the *Mapping Configuration*.
 You can choose a category from the dropdown list of all available Outlook categories or enter a new category name.
-For all events from the server the defined category is added in Outlook, when syncing back from Outlook to the server only appointments with that category are considered but the filter category is removed.
+For all events/tasks from the server the defined category is added in Outlook, when syncing back from Outlook to the server only appointments/tasks with that category are considered but the filter category is removed.
 The category name must not contain any commas or semicolons!
-With the checkbox below you can also negate the filter and sync all appointments except this category.
+With the checkbox below you can also negate the filter and sync all appointments/tasks except this category.
-It is possible to choose the color of the category or to fetch the calendar color from the server and map it to the nearest supported Outlook category color with the button *Fetch Color*.
+For calendars it is also possible to choose the color of the category or to fetch the calendar color from the server and map it to the nearest supported Outlook category color with the button *Fetch Color*.
 With *Set DAV Color* it is also possible to sync the choosen category color back to set the server calendar color accordingly.
 With *Category Shortcut Key* you can define the shortcut key of the selected category for easier access when creating appointments.

 ### Google Calender / Addressbooks / Tasks settings ###